SilkRoadModerator/Android-Sanitization/README.md

 # Android-Sanitization

-Now a days world is moving towards digital and it has some pros and cons too, like each and every day we put tons of our personal data online willingly or unwillingly and it is getting upload viva our devices like smart phones, tablet and computers etc.
+Nowadays the world is moving towards digital and it has some pros and cons too, like every day we put tons of our data online willingly or unwillingly and it is getting uploaded via our devices like smartphones, tablets, computers, etc.

-In this our focus is more will be on Mobile Phones.
+In this, our focus is more will be on Android Mobile Phones.

-We love to use the products which come's free and cheap with loaded lots features and functionality thats makes our life more easy simple.

     "If you do not pay for a service, you are the product they sell. so it ever has been.(Tom Webster)"

 ******************************************************************************************************************************************************************

+Android developed by a consortium of developers known as the Open Handset Alliance and commercially sponsored by Google, every android device has running Google android OS comes free with devices it consumes lots of google services.

+Google collects tons of our data with or without our concern with the help of devices and OS.

+I am more concerned about my privacy and data than anything why I tried to get rid of stock android OS which is of google's they ship their Android OS with devices along with Bloatware I don't like that much because they use to suck our information at every stage while using that Android OS and Android devices.

+Apple does not allow us to have custom ROM and other stuff. (need to do more work on it)

+Over android, we can achieve that by having custom ROM with the help of GrapheneOS and many more, but if not want to mess with our new stock phone is worth 20k to 70k, we can also achieve that just by getting rid of stock programs and bloatware which collects lots of our data even without concern.

+Ungoogled Rom to get rid of google services it has done to protect our privacy.

+   **DISCLAIMER

+    I take no responsibility if you replicate any of my steps and screw up your devices, I am not telling you to do what I am telling is what I did.

+If you removed too much stuff and the device stopped working then boot the device in recovery mode and reset it will become good as new.

+Bloatware "(potentially unwanted programs- PUP) or we can say pre-installed software on the device" application which we cannot uninstall it from the devices we stop it just by doing force quit and if the phone get restart

+Manually or due to software updates may start automatically right after the restart.

-Android sanitization without custom ROMs, unlocked boot-loaders, or rooted devices.
+Android sanitization without custom ROMs unlocked boot-loaders or rooted devices.

 You may be surprised how easily you can make any Android device more private and secure.

+I want to remove that applications viva Android Debug Bridge (ADB) is a versatile command-line tool that lets you communicate with a device.
+The ADB command facilitates a variety of device actions, such as installing and debugging apps, and provides access to a Unix shell that you can use to run a variety of commands on a device.)

 ADB Installation: